All Souls College Library

 All Souls College Library, known until 2020 as the Codrington Library, is an academic library in the city of Oxford, England.
 It is the library of All Souls College, a graduate constituent college of the University of Oxford.

+History

-The library in its current form was endowed by Christopher Codrington (1668–1710), a fellow of the college who amassed his fortune through his sugar plantation in the West Indies which was worked by enslaved people of African descent.
+The library in its current form was endowed by Christopher Codrington (1668–1710), a fellow of the college who amassed his fortune through his sugar plantations in Barbados, an island in the British West Indies.
+These were worked by enslaved people of African descent.
 Codrington bequeathed books worth £6,000, in addition to £10,000 in currency (the equivalent of approximately £1.2 million in modern terms).
 The library, designed by Nicholas Hawksmoor, begun in 1716, was completed in 1751 and has been in continuous use by scholars since then.
 It is Grade I listed on the National Heritage List for England.